mmuratarat/mmuratarat.github.io/_pages/faq.md

 26. [What is moment generating function?](#what-is-moment-generating-function)
 26. [What are the properties of Distributions?](#what-are-the-properties-of-distributions)
 27. [What are the measures of Central Tendency: Mean, Median, and Mode?](#what-are-the-measures-of-central-tendency-mean-median-and-mode)
-27. What are the shape, scale and rate parameters?
 27. [How to compute the median of a probability distribution?](#how-to-compute-the-median-of-a-probability-distribution)
 27. [How to find the distribution of Order Statistics?](#how-to-find-the-distribution-of-order-statistics)
 28. [What are the properties of an estimator?](#what-are-the-properties-of-an-estimator)